-- Ottawa: you can collect your document between 8.30 and 12.00 on Mondays, Tuesdays, Thursdays and Fridays.
+- Ottawa: you can collect your document between 8.30 and 12.00 hours from Monday to Friday.

-- Toronto: you can collect your document between 9.00 and 12.00 Monday to Friday.
+- Toronto: you can collect your document between 9.00 and 12.00 hours from Monday to Friday.

-- Vancouver: you can collect your document between 9.00 and 13.00 Monday to Friday.
+- Vancouver: you can collect your document between 9.00 and 13.00 hours from Monday to Friday.

 First check which days our offices are closed.